glassroom/torch_lsuv_init/README.md

 ## Requirements

-The only requirement is a working installation of [PyTorch](https://pytorch.org/).
+The only requirement is a working installation of [PyTorch](https://pytorch.org/) on Python 3.

 Note: Tested only with PyTorch versions 1.0 and 1.1, on Ubuntu Linux 18.04 and Python 3.6+.

 ## Sample usage

-LSUV initialization requires only two paramenters: the model to be initialized and a sample batch of input data drawn from the training dataset.
-If the PyTorch model is named `model` and the the sample batch of input data is named `data`, the model is initialized as follows:
+LSUV initialization requires at least two parameters: the model to be initialized and a sample batch of input data drawn from the training dataset.
+If the PyTorch model is named `model` and the the sample batch of input data is named `data`, usage is as follows:

 ```python
 from torch_lsuv_init import LSUV_